camilogarciabotero/GeneFinder.jl/docs/src/features.md

 ![](assets/lors-lambda.png)

-What this plot shows is that the ORFs in the lambda genome have a higher score than random sequences of the same length.
-This is expected since the lambda genome is a coding region and the ORFs are more likely to be coding regions than random sequences.
-The `lors` function is a simple example of how to calculate a score for an ORF, but it can be replaced by any other scoring function that you may want to use.
+What this plot shows is that the ORFs in the lambda genome have a higher scores than random sequences of the same length.
+The score is a measure of how likely a sequence given the coding model is compared to the non-coding model.
+In other words, the higher the score the more likely the sequence is coding.
+So, the plot shows that the ORFs in the lambda genome are more likely to be coding regions than random sequences.
+It also shows that the longer the ORF the higher the score, which is expected since longer ORFs are more likely to be coding regions than shorter ones.